joeatitagain/joeatitagain/README.md

 # 💫 About Me:
-Hi, I'm Joe, I'm a developer with a solid understanding of fullstack web development.
+Hi, I'm Joe, I'm a fullstack web development.
 I'm looking forward to becoming an AI engineer, but I'm not quite there yet. <br>Chief Dev Overlord BTW 😅

 # 💻 Tech Stack: